17th December 2021

 The rising demand to include the citizen voice will be an important trend when designing and delivering future public services.
 The recent youth voice on climate has shown how much momentum can be gained by those who believe they can drive change.

 Citizen engagement, increasingly digital, is an essential part of modern democracy.
 With formal consultation routes lacking the levels of engagement seen on social media, social channels will continue to be the dominant space for observation and capture of citizen sentiment.
 Decreasing voter turnout, particularly among younger voters, signals a need to embrace technologies that can engage citizens with insights about their communities and extract both accurate and meaningful sentiment from social space.
 An important challenge for public services will be to have all voices heard, not just the loudest.

 7. Rising social consciousness

 Social impact has become mainstream.
-From diversity and inclusion, to sustainability and global poverty, citizens are becoming more socially conscious, and the pressure will rise for organisations to provide evidence of how they are operating.
+From diversity and inclusion, to sustainability and global poverty, citizens are becoming more socially conscious, and the pressure will rise for organizations to provide evidence of how they are operating.
 Whilst there is not the same choice for citizens not to use public services – in the way they can exercise choice with retail brands – the demand for public services to demonstrate practical action on some of the biggest environmental and social issues will impact their desirability as an employer as well as influencing public support and engagement.

 Data and AI will play a key role in supporting transparency, evidence-based decision making on social impact as well as helping track and share its progress.
 We will also see more innovation around social impact investing, development of local economic systems and carbon credit trading.

-In 2022, our NorthStar lab and Perspectives* series will be exploring how data, AI and new devices can help public service organisations respond and thrive against these seven trends.
+In 2022, our NorthStar lab and Perspectives* series will be exploring how data, AI and new devices can help public service organizations respond and thrive against these seven trends.
 We strongly believe now is the time to support the evolution of our society for the greater good with technology.

 Public sector tech trends: 2022